sylhare/sylhare.github.io/_posts/2021-07-26-Apollo-and-graphql.md

 }
 ```

-This query takes a parameter and put it in our `book` query.
+This one takes a parameter and put it in our `book` query.

 ### Expected results